Summer Reading Challenge for All Ages

 To come to a group, register for it on the Adult Upcoming Events page.
 You’ll receive an email confirmation containing a Zoom link.
 When the meeting starts, just click on the link in your email.
 You do not need to have Zoom software on your computer.
 To participate fully, you will need a web camera and a microphone; if you do not, you will be able to see and hear the discussion, but not be seen or heard.

 Meets the 3rd Tuesday of each month at 7:00 to discuss classical and award winning literature.
-On Tuesday, March 16, discuss The Agony and the Ecstasy: A Novel of Michelangelo by Irving Stone.
+On Tuesday, May 18, discuss One Flew Over the Cuckoo’s Nest by Ken Kesey.

 Meets the 3rd Thursday of each month at 7:00 to discuss books from authors who have been historically sidelined due to discrimination.
-On Thursday, March 18, discuss Big Girl, Small Town by Michelle Gallen.
+On Thursday, May 20, discuss Everything Sad is Untrue: A True Story by Daniel Nayeri.

 Meets the last Monday of each month at 6:30 pm to discuss popular recent books.
-On Monday, March 22, discuss S by J.J.
-Abrams.
+On Monday, June 7, discuss Sex and Vanity by Kevin Kwan (due to the Memorial Day holiday, May’s discussion will be pushed back one week).

 COVID-19 CORONAVIRUS SERVICE UPDATES – January 14, 2021